kais-radwan/ddeep-core/README.md

 in coming versions this won't be the case and you won't need to build the code after every change.

+### Beta

+This project is a beta as it's still in its early stage and there are a lot of more amazing ideas coming to it, but anyway for now we don't recommend using it in production.

 ## Configurations
 in the root directory of your project, you'll find a config file called `ddeep.config.js` where all your configurations live, the default file content should look like this:

+> You need to build the code using `npm run build` after everytime you update your configurations. this won't be the case in future versions.

 ```javascript
 module.exports = {